kingstinct/zemble/readme.md

 ## tldr

-The quickest way to give it a spin is to use our generators!
+The quickest way to give it a spin is to use the create CLI.

 Use create-zemble-app to bootstrap an app (choose between `bare` and `graphql` templates):
 ```bash